mark-shark/edge-scss/README.md

 - To achieve as little as possible in CSS compilation.
 ---
 ## Install
-Clone to your assets/styles and put the @import url in the project root.
+Clone to your assets/styles directory.

     git clone https://github.com/mark-shark/edge-scss.git

-And
+And put the @import url in the project root file.

     @import "edge-scss/edge-core";